Elder O. B. Mink

 and will not honor Christ’s prescription for healing.
 They will not drink

-personal sacrifice and mortification in their notion costs too much, so they
+of personal sacrifice and mortification in their notion costs too much,

-are left to languish in their disease, not knowing it is the mother of utter
+so they are left to languish in their disease, not knowing it is the mother

-corruption, culminating in the extinguishing of all light.
+of utter corruption, culminating in the extinguishing of all light.
 A brief word to the unsaved in closing.
-The world in
+The world

-Prayer, baptism, good works, morality are all wonderful in their place, but
+Christ.
+Prayer, baptism, good works, morality are all wonderful in their

-they contribute absolutely nothing to the healing of the sin sick soul.
-It
+place, but they contribute absolutely nothing to the healing of the sin sick

-is the sacrificial blood of Christ, and nothing but His blood that heals
+soul.
+It is the sacrificial blood of Christ, and nothing but His blood that

-the eternal soul of its damning disease, and the Great Physician will not
+heals the eternal soul of its damning disease, and the Great Physician will

 you need for time and eternity.